 One signal, one message

 If the timing is right, a single touchpoint is enough.
 On average, Rodz detects 4 actionable signals per company per year, creating as many relevant contact opportunities without ever saturating the prospect’s inbox.
+Where cold outbound depends on 4 to 7 follow-ups to compensate for missing context, signal-driven outreach sends one message at the right moment, then waits for the next signal on the same contact.
+The campaign self-feeds as long as the data flows.

 How Signal Detection Works